pflanze/xmlhub-indexer/README.md

 (i.e. do *not* use the `--release` option) with the environment variable setting `RUST_BACKTRACE=1`, e.g.

-    RUST_BACKTRACE=1 cargo run --bin xmlhub-indexer -- ~/tmp/xmlhub
+    RUST_BACKTRACE=1 cargo run --bin xmlhub-build-index -- ~/tmp/xmlhub

 ### Release process

-After making changes to xmlhub-indexer (or its dependencies), the changes should be published back to GitLab so that others can get them.
+After making changes to the xmlhub-indexer, the changes should be published back to GitLab so that others can get them.
 This entails the following--*but note the next subsection*, you don't have to do this manually!: